Project proposal development guidelines

-In the online application form you will be required to answer the following questions on your research:
+When completing the online application form, you will be required to address the following points and questions:

 1. Motivational statement (max.
 500 words)

 What is/are the problem(s) your research project seeks to address?
 Emphasize how the problem is original, relevant and important.

 What research 'gaps' have you identified and will you be filling by undertaking your project?